-How is it possible that after all these years sharing recipes I haven’t posted about Sopaipillas?
-A dear friend was the official baker of this traditional Chilean pastry… now she is gone, back to Chile.
-And here I’m doing my sopaipillas for the first time.
+How is it possible that after all these years sharing recipes, I haven’t posted about Sopaipillas?
+A dear friend has been my official baker of this traditional Chilean pastry.
+But now, she has gone back to Chile…leaving me to make my own sopaipillas for the first time.
 It’s important to note – Chilean Sopaipillas are different from Mexican Sopaipillas.
 The Chilean version includes squash and can be eating with savory or sweet sauces.

 Visit also: Corn and Beef Pie (Pastel de Choclo)Print

-Perfect appetizers with Chilean salsa Pebre or as a dessert, dust with powdered sugar or in a molasses sauce.
+Perfect appetizers with Chilean salsa Pebre or as a dessert, dusted with powdered sugar or in a molasses sauce.